 Of course we all feel low or worry about stressful things in our lives and these feelings will usually take care of themselves and fade away on their own - won't they?

 Unfortunately, that's not always true, and it's a fact that 1 in 4 of us will experience a problem with our mental wellbeing at some stage in our life.

-Please see the below Talking Therapy for Depression document provided by Which.
+Please see the below Talking Therapy for Depression document provided by the NHS.
 This is a useful information tool for those wanting to discover the many different Talking Therapies which can be provided in order to deal with Depression.
 Please note that at present Inclusion Matters Wirral does not provide couples therapy.

-Which Talking Therapy For Depression.pdf (downloadable .pdf format)
+Talking Therapy For Depression.pdf (downloadable .pdf format)

 Please note that we have a new Inclusion Matters Leaflet.
 Please refer to our new leaflet for information on the service...

 Please note we have a new document which contains a list of useful contacts.
 Please refer to the following link for a list of contacts...

 We’re a free NHS service offering information, guided self-help and a range of approved talking therapies from GP practices and other community locations across Wirral.
 Our aim is to provide the help you need in convenient locations within easy reach of where you live or work.

 Please note we are not a crisis service.
 If you are in need of urgent support we strongly advise you stay in regular contact with your GP.